shank318/FT/README.md

 ### TODO:-

-1. There is no official SDK/library for GitHub Authentication in Android.
+There is no official SDK/library for GitHub Authentication in Android.
 I have found some code for Github auth and customised some parts( folder name - githubauth).
 The code can be improved.

+### TESTING:-

+Unit/Integrations tests are given.